codyrothery/codyrothery/README.md

  - executive assistant
  - project coordinator

 I'm currently building my dev foundations in HTML, CSS, and JavaScript, but I'm not stopping there.
-I also enjoy art and animation on the web and am starting to learn more about these topics and am slowly developing my digital art skills.
+I also enjoy art and animation on the web and am starting to learn more about these topics and am quickly developing my digital art skills.

 ![my octocat](https://github.com/codyrothery/codyrothery/blob/master/octocat.png)